This article welcomes anyone that wants to help with translations or contributions.

 The Z80 is the only CPU capable of sending commands to those two chips, which is a relief for the 68000 since the latter is already fed up with other tasks.

+I’ve decided to dedicated a section for those who successfully manage to overcome the aforementioned constraint.
 Instead of just sticking with ordinary drum kits, some games found incredible ways to stream richer samples to that single PCM channel, check out these examples:

 I know, they are nowhere near CD quality, but bear in mind those sounds were once deemed impossible to reproduce in this console and I’m not even emphasising how much progress this represents compared to the previous generation, so they certainly deserve some merit at least!